Progress Road upgrade: Stage 4 - Wacol

 - landscaping and creek revegetation works

-A fauna spotter and catcher was on-site to relocate any fauna prior to tree removals.
-All works are undertaken in accordance with the relevant environmental guidelines.
+As part of the project Council removed 220 trees.
+A fauna spotter and catcher was on-site to relocate any fauna prior to the removal of any trees.
+All works were undertaken in accordance with the relevant environmental guidelines.
 Tree removals are offset in accordance with Council's offset planting policy.

 Benefits of the project include: